corner0426/dUMR/README.md

 * -s path of `SAMTools`

 ###Step2.
 Identification of UMR
 Under Methylated Regions were defined as including at least 4 consecutive hypomethylated CpGs and mean methylation level less than 0.1 [2].
-For each WGBS methylome, UMRs were identified by perl script `umr` and the command line was in the following:
+For each WGBS methylome, UMRs were identified by perl script `umr` [3],the command line was in the following:
 ```
-umr -i *.wig -o pattern/ -n name
+umr -i *.wig -o umr/ -n name
 ```
 * -i input methylation level file(.wig)
 * -o output UMRs file